Resource Management Act 1991

 You could also call this:

-There’s an exception to these rules.
-If your application is about an area that already had a coastal permit, or a marine farming lease or licence under the Marine Farming Act 1971, just before the moratorium, and you’re applying for a new permit for the same activities in the same area, these moratorium rules don’t apply to you.
+There is an exception to this rule if your application is about a coastal marine area that already had a coastal permit or a marine farming lease or licence under the Marine Farming Act 1971, and you are applying for a new coastal permit to do the same activities in the same area.
+This exception means the moratorium does not apply to your application.
+You can still apply for a new permit in this situation.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.